 No matter if your interest is in the old or new, everyone can agree that a good time can be had at Dresden's many biergartens.

 Located at the meeting point of three rivers, this has been the meeting point for great minds.
 Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated here.

 Today, the New Leipzig school brings fresh perspective into the art world.
-And a visit to Leipzig's 1743 Gewandhaus Orchestra, the oldest symphony orchestra in the world, proves art is alive in this great German city.
+And a visit to Leipzig's 1743 Gewandhaus Orchestra proves art is alive in this great German city.
 If you prefer the culinary arts, Auerbachs Keller is one of the oldest restaurants in the country and was a favorite of Goethe as well as locals today.

 Besides being a center for German art and culture, the city also became famous in Germany’s recent history.
 Leipzig demonstrators initiated the peaceful revolution, which led to the fall of the Berlin Wall in 1989.
 Like Dresden, low rents and a rebellious spirit continue to draw a youthful counter-culture.
 This subversive streak can be observed in its avante-garde kabarett that pokes at standard political structures.